-Often, websites put the Home Screen before the sign-in stage so that potential users could learn about your services.
-And from here, there’ll be a sign-in button to access more advanced features and to start using services.
+Often, websites put the Home Screen before the sign-in stage so that potential users could learn about their services.
+From here, they place the sign-in button so customers can access more advanced features and start using services.

 Anyway, the content & information on the Home Screen will strongly depend on the type of content you provide.

 Generally, there will be a: